 Out and About in Your Neighborhood

 Attract visitors to your destination by highlighting the scenery, attractions, and local hotspots of your neighborhood.
 Show them an experience beyond the walls of your property.

 What do your guests like to do when they stay?
 Exploring the surrounding mountains?
 Wining and dining?
 Relaxing on the beach?
 Show them the kind of content they love.

 Exercise your artistic eye and capture those special details unique to your property—like that cool pattern in your tiles, that beautifully presented dish from your restaurant, the way the evening light dapples across your patio…

 Behind the Scenes

-Give your followers a privileged glimpse behind the scenes to show them how much you care about making their stay a great one.
-Staff interviews and selfies, renovations in progress, the making of your best-selling cocktail, property events… sharing behind-the-scene moments helps your followers feel more connected with your business.
+Give followers a privileged glimpse behind the scenes to show them how much you care about making their stay a great one.
+Staff interviews and selfies, renovations in progress, the making of your best-selling cocktail, property events… Sharing behind-the-scenes moments makes followers feel more connected with your business.

-Seemingly everyone is online these days, which makes social media an essential marketing channel for businesses today, especially for those in the travel and hospitality industries.
-Instagram’s popularity in particular is rapidly increasing, especially among millennials who are proving to love to travel.
-So be sure to make the most of your property’s Instagram account to reach highly engaged travelers and inspire them to stay with you.
+Instagram’s popularity is going strong, especially with those who love to travel (two-thirds of vacationers look to it for inspiration before booking!).
+So make the most of your property’s Instagram account to reach highly engaged travelers and inspire them to stay with you.